 Since my original post in 2005, I am convinced more than ever that modern democratic governments are fatally flawed, mainly because the people we elect to make decisions for us are manifestly unsuitable.
 And this applies across all wings of politics.
 We expect our politicians to work co-cooperatively in parliament or congress when making decisions, but the way we select our politicians requires competition and advertising.
 Moreover, we cannot expect everyone in society to have the same interest or understanding of politics, which means that people will often vote for a party based on tribalism (like a sports team you support through thick and thin) or else they will vote according to what a lot of their friends, family and/or work colleagues will say.
 Sometimes this is justified, especially if a political party or its representatives have made bad decisions.
 But sometimes it is not justified, especially if a competent political party has been misrepresented using modern advertising.

-The latter situation - a political party being misrepresented by an effective advertising campaign - was something I fell for when I was young.
+The latter situation - a political party being misrepresented by an effective advertising campaign - was something I fell for when I was younger.
 In 1996 I voted for John Howard and the Liberal Party, mainly based upon their message that the Australian Labor Party had led Australia into a dangerous fiscal crisis.
 Many years later, when crunching numbers and statistics on Australian government debt levels, I came to the inescapable conclusion that the Liberal party message back in 1996 was a falsehood.

 Advertising and propaganda is increasingly sophisticated.
 Lies are not punished.
 Instead the two tribes go to war for the ear of swing voters.
 People get increasingly angry and eventually violent language is used by people to describe their political enemies.
 The words "treason" and "traitor" get used.
 This is what happened to President Obama, and it is increasingly happening all over the world in liberal democracies.